wrshf7/HapSelect-Docs/docs/workflow/marker-effects.md

 )
 ```

 The data is split into `nfold` groups, where each group is utilised once for validation while training occurs on the other groups.
-That is, `nfold` - 1 groups are utilised for training and 1 group is utilised for validation.
-This is repeated until each group is utilised for validation.
+That is, `nfold` - 1 groups are utilised for training and the remaining 1 group is utilised for validation.
+This is repeated until each group is utilised once for validation.

 `nfold` **MUST** be an integer (i.e., `5L` and not `5`)